BorisNij/ShipRateCompare/readme.md

     - The integration test can be run either against the mock ShipTime API or the live ShipTime API using the profiles ( see Running tests section below).
-- Frontend implemented with vanilla JavaScript, HTML and CSS for a three-step shipping workflow, enabling to dynamically retrieve and select carriers from fetched shipping rates, and a download shipment label.
+- Frontend implemented with vanilla JavaScript, HTML and CSS for a three-step shipping workflow, enabling to dynamically retrieve and select carriers for fetched shipping rates, and downloading shipment label.
 Shows errors in a simple alert window.
 - Configurable logging (see `application.yml` for details).
   - By default, log files will be saved in the root directory of the project (will include truncated request and response payloads).